kalliste/seL4-c89/C89-PROJECT.md

   `src/arch/x86/64/model/smp.c`, where the strict warnings now flag the empty translation unit emitted when SMP support is disabled.

+  Providing a benign typedef in `smp.c` lets the pedantic build progress into the mode-specific object helpers.
+The strict warning set now reports that `Mode_deriveCap` and `Mode_createObject` both leave parameters unused and fall off the end without returning a value when their architecture-specific cases collapse.
+The shared `pageBitsForSize` helper in `include/arch/x86/arch/machine/hardware.h` similarly lacks a return once the large-page branches are preprocessed away.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86 machine shims still emit `ULL` and `LL` constants that trigger